5 Best Platforms for Connecting LLMs with Structured Data

 - Strong separation between operational systems and AI consumption

 This architecture is especially relevant for use cases where decisions must reflect the current state of the business, not yesterday’s snapshot.
-Examples include operational analytics, supply chain decisions, financial monitoring, and AI-driven support for live systems.
+Examples include business monitoring , supply chain decisions, financial monitoring, and AI-driven support for live systems.

 2. SingleStore